-- 1 Federal iP3141 Network Website: 1 federally funded and managed central ICT website & social networking service for county appointed officials & citizens to obtain all ICT information related to homeland security, state and federal laws, educational curriculum and the United States Library of ICT (to be developed.)
+- 1 Federal iP3141 Network Website: One federally funded and managed central ICT website & social networking service for county appointed officials & citizens to obtain all ICT information related to homeland security, state and federal laws, educational curriculum, and the United States Library of ICT (to be developed.)

-- United States Library of ICT: The United States Library of ICT would be a central database of all past, present and future Information and Communications Technology (ICT) intelligence, news and trends available to all United States citizens and those seeking to prevent cyber terrorism and online victimization.
+- United States Library of ICT: The United States Library of ICT would be a central database of all past, present, and future Information and Communications Technology (ICT) intelligence, news, and trends available to United States citizens and those seeking to prevent cyberterrorism and online victimization.
 The six areas of focus would be on Education, Law and Law Enforcement, Homeland Security, Social Sciences, ICT and ICT Research & Development.

-The iP3141 plan is a work in progress and requires local, state and federal assistance.
-In 2013, iPredator Inc. is a small business and seeking proactive citizens and organizations of America to assist them in their endeavor to encourage a national discussion.
-In addition to the obvious benefits to Americans, Dr. Nuccitelli predicts it would help create new employment opportunities, expand homeland security awareness regarding cyber terrorism and cyber security threats, create a centralized forum for exchange of ICT, inspire educated consumerism for ecommerce & m-commerce and place the United States in the forefront globally in ICT & ICT safety.
-Given that the rapid expansion of ICT is both happening and inevitable, Dr. Nuccitelli would like to see the United States initiates steps to develop a resilient Cyber Ecosystem.
+The iP3141 plan is a work in progress and requires local, state, and federal assistance.
+To make this happen, this writer seeks proactive citizens and organizations to encourage a national discussion.
+In addition to the obvious benefits to Americans, Dr. Nuccitelli predicts it would help create new employment opportunities, expand homeland security awareness regarding cyberterrorism and cyber security threats, create a centralized forum for exchange of ICT, inspire educated consumerism for ecommerce & m-commerce and place the United States in the forefront globally in online safety.
+Given that the rapid expansion of information technology is both happening and inevitable, this writer would like to see the United States initiates steps to develop a resilient Cyber Ecosystem.

-Note to Reader: To anyone who reads this brief introduction to iP3141, feel free to contact Dr. Nuccitelli with ideas and insights on how to encourage a national discussion and steps to establishing the iP3141 Network, a United States Library of ICT and encouraging members of Capital Hill to implement this network swiftly.
+Note to Reader: To anyone who reads this brief introduction to iP3141, feel free to contact this writer with on how to encourage a national discussion and steps to establishing the iP3141 Network.
 As the iP3141 would be funded by local, state & federal agencies, the potential for creating employment opportunities would be tremendous.